 Gail is a tiny town located in the state of Texas.
 With a population of 249 people and just one neighborhood, Gail is the 1000th largest community in Texas.

-Gail is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gail is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gail is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Gail who work in maintenance occupations (45.99%), teaching (18.25%), and office and administrative support (8.03%).

-Because of many things, Gail is a great place for families with children to consider.
-First of all, many other families with children live here, making Gail a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Gail has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Gail is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gail’s overall crime rate is lower than average for the country.

 The per capita income in Gail in 2022 was $22,136, which is low income relative to Texas and the nation.
 This equates to an annual income of $88,544 for a family of four.
 However, Gail contains both very wealthy and poor people as well.